adeshsuryan/laravel-otp-login/README.md

 ## Credits

-This package is based on the idea of [nattaponra/laravel-one-time-password](https://github.com/nattaponra/laravel-one-time-password) package.
-The middleware, translations, views, the controller, routes and extending the services strategy is developed by me.
+This package is based on the idea of [tpaksu/laravel-otp-login](https://github.com/tpaksu/laravel-otp-login) package.
+The Rest API with controller strategy is developed by me.

 ## Requirements